MicrosoftDocs/Viva/Viva/connections/faqs-viva-connections-feed.md

 ## When can we expect to see a newly created post in the Feed?

 Posts will typically take up to 1 hour to appear in a user’s Feed.
-Content from a newly created [home site](home-site-plan.md) is sometimes delayed for up to 24 hours after the site is initially created.
+Content from a newly created [SharePoint home site](home-site-plan.md) is sometimes delayed for up to 24 hours after the site is initially created.
 After that initial 7-day period has passed, it will take up to 1 hour to appear.